supopur/SPVR/readme.md

 <h5>SPVR</h5>
 <h3>What is this?</h3>
 This is a school project. <br>
-It is a voice assistant that speaks Czech (you can change it in the conf.ini file). <br>
+This is a voice assistant that speaks Czech (you can change it in the conf.ini file). <br>
 <h3>
 How to use this stuff
 </h3>